-While we don’t mind coming out to fix your air conditioning (it’s what we do), we’d rather service your equipment before you need emergency repairs.
-As part of your seasonal AC maintenance and tune-up, your HVAC technician will check your refrigerant levels, determine if there are any leaks, and properly dispose of discharged Freon.
-We’ll also check the controls, electrical terminals, belts, connectors, etc. and replace worn or broken parts before they become a big problem.
+While we don’t mind coming out to fix your home air conditioner (it’s what we do), we’d rather service your equipment before you need emergency AC repairs.
+As part of your seasonal AC maintenance or tune-up service, your HVAC technician will check your refrigerant levels, determine if there are any leaks, and properly dispose of discharged Freon.
+We’ll also check the controls, electrical terminals, belts, connectors, etc., and replace worn or broken parts before they become a big problem.

 Not exactly…There are two types of coils in your AC or heat pump; your indoor evaporator coils and outdoor condenser coils.
 These can become clogged with just about anything over time, depending on where they’re located in your home, this could include dirt, bacteria, pet hair, tobacco smoke, and rust.
 All of these things cause erosion, deterioration, and eventual malfunction of AC equipment.
 Having them cleaned regularly is important.
 And we recommend this at least once a year.
 Can’t remember the last time your coils were looked at or cleaned?
 Then, it’s probably time for HVAC maintenance.

 Priceless Peace of Mind for only: $12.95/month (for the first system)

 - Replace air filter (1” width only) Check critical refrigerant coils on outdoor unit (reduces power consumption)

 - Inspect critical refrigerant coils on indoor unit (prevents costly breakdowns)

 - Inspect and clean drain lines on indoor unit (prevents water leaks)

 - Inspect all electrical fittings on indoor and outdoor equipment (tighten or adjust if necessary)

 - Test all motors, controls, and safety switches to ensure proper function (increases lifespan)